Pjuske/Pjuske/README.md

-Currently i like to play around a tech stack of Python/C#, SQL/NoSQL, Docker, and AWS/Azure.
+Currently i like to play around a tech stack of Python, Snowflake SQL, and containerized infrastructure on AWS.